freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 ![Imported into Substance](substance-new.png)

 > [!note]
 > We don't need any baking in this tutorial, so we'll skip it to keep the file size smaller.
-However if you would use any smart materials in your texturing, baking at least the curvature map and thickness map is required for the material to work correctly.
+However, if you would use any smart materials in your texturing, baking at least the curvature map and thickness map is required for the material to work correctly.

 ## Setup